wojtekmaj/react-fit/README.md

 You can also provide different spacing for each side by providing an object, for example `spacing={{ top: 10, bottom: 20, left: 30, right: 40 }}`, to `<Fit />`. **Note:** Memoize the object or define it outside render function to avoid unnecessary re-renders.

+## Styling

+To avoid unnecessary style recalculations that may be caused by React-Fit applying the styles needed to make it work properly, the element should have absolute position, and its parent element should have relative or absolute position.

 ## License

 The MIT License.